A Hmong woman in Sapa. All photos copyright of Rehahn Photography

 The Cham, who are Muslims and speak their own dialect, live in the south of Vietnam, including several thousand in the desert region of Ninh Thuan.

-The Cơ Tu tribe live in the lowlands and highlands of Quang Nam Province in Central Vietnam.
+The Cơ Tu people live in the lowlands and highlands of Quang Nam Province in Central Vietnam.
 For centuries, the men wore a costume made from tree bark fibre.

 The Dao Man people farm rice terraces in a breathtaking mountainous part of Northern Vietnam, listed by UNESCO as a World Natural Heritage Site.